 The 1960’s was a decade of great social change.
 Music set the pace and songs from The Beatles, Rolling Stones, Kinks and Dusty Springfield led the youth culture.
-Find out more on what life was like in 1960’s Britain below :
+So, what was life like in 1960’s Britain?

-The 1960’s had memorable headlines such as the death in 1965 of Winston Churchill, the Great Train Robbery of 1963 shocked the nation.
-The assassination of President Kennedy, on Friday 22nd November 1963, rocked the World.
+The 1960’s had memorable headlines, for example, the death in 1965 of Sir Winston Churchill and the Great Train Robbery of 1963 shocked the nation.
+Meanwhile, the assassination of President Kennedy, on Friday 22nd November 1963, rocked the World.

-There were a string of achievements in the space race with Russia sending the first man into space and then three weeks later the USA’s Alan Shepard went up.
+There were a string of achievements in the space race, firstly with Russia sending the first man into space and then three weeks later the USA’s Alan Shepard went up.
 John Glen and Scott Carpenter orbited the Earth in 1962.
-The first space walks were made in 1965 and after more missions the greatest achievement of the decade was the Moon Walk by the Americans Neil Armstrong and Buzz Aldrin in 1969.
+The first space walks were made in 1965 and after more missions, the greatest achievement of the decade was the Moon Walk, by the Americans Neil Armstrong and Buzz Aldrin in 1969.

-Supermarket shelves were filled with branded goods, frozen and chilled items such as desserts and yoghurts.
+Supermarket shelves were filled with branded goods including frozen and chilled items such as desserts and yoghurts.
 Most homes by this decade had refrigerators to store their shopping for longer.
-So the weekly shop came into being!
+So, the weekly shop came into being!
 Iconic brands like, Babycham, Kellogg’s Cornflakes, Fairy washing up liquid and Golden Shred remained popular on the shopping lists.

 Employment was high and most people had a reasonable income so consumerism increased.
-Holidays abroad became popular and many mor people owned their own cars.
-The Austin and Morris Mini cars endorsed by Peter Sellers, Lord Snowden and Twiggy.
+Holidays abroad became popular and many more people owned their own cars.
+Austin and Morris Mini cars endorsed by Peter Sellers, Lord Snowden and Twiggy became favourites!
 Paddy Hopkirk won the Monte Carlo Rally in 1964 in a Mini Cooper and sales accelerated.

 Barbie was a teenage doll that had endless clothes and accessories.
 Action Man came to the UK in 1966 and for many years was the most popular toy for boys.
-Space Hoppers were new outdoor plaything and brought great fun to children (and Adults !)
+Space Hoppers were new outdoor playthings and brought great fun to children (and Adults !).

-Here at Sweet and Nostalgic we have a great range of 1960’s Gift Ideas.
-Come and have a look at what life was like in 1960’s Britain, our products give you a warm nostalgic flavour for this wonderful decade.
-Our range covers the whole of the 20th Century, so there’s something on our site for everyone interested in the most influential century that the world has known to date.
+Here at Sweet and Nostalgic, we have a great range of 1960’s Gift ideas.
+Come and have a look!
+Our products give you a warm nostalgic flavour for this wonderful decade.
+Our range covers the whole of the 20th Century so, there’s something on our site for everyone interested in the most influential century that the world has known to date.